hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `request_cookie` - (Optional) Request cookie whose value will be excluded from inspection during preconfigured WAF evaluation.
 Structure is [documented below](#nested_field_params).

-* `request_uri` - (Optional) Request query parameter whose value will be excluded from inspection during preconfigured WAF evaluation.
-Note that the parameter can be in the query string or in the POST body.
+* `request_uri` - (Optional) Request URI from the request line to be excluded from inspection during preconfigured WAF evaluation.
+When specifying this field, the query or fragment part should be excluded.
 Structure is [documented below](#nested_field_params).

-* `request_query_param` - (Optional) Request URI from the request line to be excluded from inspection during preconfigured WAF evaluation.
-When specifying this field, the query or fragment part should be excluded.
+* `request_query_param` - (Optional) Request query parameter whose value will be excluded from inspection during preconfigured WAF evaluation.
+Note that the parameter can be in the query string or in the POST body.
 Structure is [documented below](#nested_field_params).

 * `target_rule_set` - (Required) Target WAF rule set to apply the preconfigured WAF exclusion.

 * `target_rule_ids` - (Optional) A list of target rule IDs under the WAF rule set to apply the preconfigured WAF exclusion.
 If omitted, it refers to all the rule IDs under the WAF rule set.
+To further explore these Core Rule Set configuration definitions, see the [github CRS site](https://github.com/coreruleset/coreruleset/tree/v3.3/master/rules).

 <a name="nested_field_params"></a>The `request_header`, `request_cookie`, `request_uri` and `request_query_param` blocks support: